ionathanch/ionathanch.github.io/index.md

 title: About
 ---

 Hello!
 My name is Jonathan, although I will occasionally refer to myself in cyberspace as Jon for brevity.
 I am a prospective Master's student at UBC, where I will be doing cool things related to programming languages theory.
-My interests range from type theory to logics to compilers.
+My interests range from dependent types to compilers to logics.

 ## Research